Denishawn school: Technique and classes

 Over the years that the school grew more widely renown, the teaching system was constantly being evolved.
-According to St. Denis, Shawn attributed the most to this.
+According to St. Denis, Shawn contributed the most to this.
 He addressed incoming students with a 'diagnosis lesson', which would assess their current skills in order to assign them to a specific learning/class structure for their time at the Denishawn school.
 Shawn also was firm on his ideas of what was necessary for the learning curriculum.
-He addressed that ballet was an overall necessity for any dancer to move forward or thrive in their studies, which is a big reason why the Denishawn curriculum was largely based on ballet fundamentals.
+He believed that ballet was an overall necessity for any dancer to move forward or thrive in their studies, which is a big reason why the Denishawn curriculum was largely based on ballet fundamentals.

 When taking technique classes, students danced in bare feet and wore identical one-piece black wool bathing suits.
 Classes lasted three hours every morning.
 Shawn typically taught during the first block of time, leading students through stretches, limbering exercises, ballet barre and floor progressions and free-form center combinations.
 St. Denis then took over with instruction in Oriental and yoga techniques.
 Author and former Denishawn pupil Jane Sherman recalls an everyday class, laden with ballet terminology:"A typical Denishawn class began at the barre; first came stretching, petits and grands battements, a series of plies in the five positions, sixteen measures of grande rondes de jambes, and thirty-two measures of petites rondes de jambes.
 These might be followed by slow releves in arabesque, fast changes, entrechats, and exercises to prepare for fouettes.
 In short, the works!
 After ballet arm exercises out on the floor, we next worked to perfect our develops en tournant, out attitudes, out renverses, and our grande jetes".Each pupil danced alone a series of pas de basques: the Denishawn version, the ballet, the Spanish, and the Hungarian.
 The Denishawn pas de basque was distinguished by arms held high and parallel overhead as the body made an extreme arch sideways toward the leading foot.